 We’ve done our homework on the best providers available in Tennessee and ranked them below for your convenience.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for auto insurance in Tennessee.

 #1 State Farm Insurance: Best For Students